GeoCenter/StataTraining/part1.md

 #### Up next...
-With some familiarity with Stata, you're now ready to import some data and start using the software to disect and manipulate the data.
+Now that you are familiar with Stata, you're now ready to import some data and start using the software to disect and manipulate the data.